 - Drifting off the road and colliding with an immovable object;

 The driver errors listed above, are all caused or exacerbated by low visibility.
 A keen awareness of your surroundings, though always appropriate when driving, is at a premium when driving in foggy conditions.

 How to Drive Safely in Fog

 Driving safely in fog is largely an exercise in caution.
-In fact, if you on the highway and encounter heavy fog the best advice is probably to pull over until the fog burns off because semi-trucks will not stop in fog and seldom seem to slow because the truck drivers have schedules to meet.
-In my opinion the fog, interstate, semi-trucks and passenger cars are a dangerous cocktail that has caused many a large pile up.
+If you are on the highway and encounter heavy fog the best advice is probably to pull over until the fog burns off because semi-trucks will not stop in fog and seldom seem to slow because the truck drivers have schedules to meet.
+In my opinion, the fog, interstate, semi-trucks, and passenger cars are a dangerous cocktail that has caused many a large pile-up.
 If you are not willing or unable to postpone your trip, the following tips should be followed:

-5. Use the right hand edge line as your guide point, as opposed to the center;
+- Use the right-hand edge line as your guide point, as opposed to the center

-8. Remember, fog can make road surfaces slick, brake slowly and early; and
+- Fog can make road surfaces slick, so brake slowly and early

-9. Watch carefully for school children and bus stops.
+- Watch carefully for schoolchildren and bus stops

 Contact Jones Law Group

 Have you or a loved one been injured in an accident?
 Contact an experienced St. Petersburg personal injury attorney at Jones Law Group today.
 When you contact our office we will immediately set an appointment where you will meet your attorney and be provided with his/her personal contact information.
 If you do not have transportation or you cannot drive, your attorney will travel to meet you and discuss your case with you in the privacy of your own home.